gtspencer/ReadyAgentOne/ready-agent-one-node/README.md

-# ReadyAgentOne
+# ready-agent-one

-`ReadyAgentOne` is a framework for giving AI agents a novel way to interact meaningfully in a game world.
+`ready-agent-one` is a framework for giving AI agents a novel way to interact meaningfully in a game world.
 It provides a structure to handle world (server) ticks and world events, allowing you to easily manage, customize, and process game events involving players.

 ## Features
 - World Ticks: Keep track of ongoing gameplay and player statuses.